newjersey/njwds/README.md

 This builds USWDS styles, builds the Fractal docs, and then deploys them to the `gh-pages` branch.
 The deployed docs can be found [here](https://newjersey.github.io/njwds).

 Note: Do not push directly to the `gh-pages` branch.
-This is done automatically when committing to `main`.
+This is done automatically through the ["Deploy to GitHub Pages" GitHub Action](https://github.com/newjersey/njwds/actions/workflows/deploy-to-gh-pages.yml) when a new release is published.

 ## Releasing a new version to NPM